 Hi there, and welcome to the part of my site, that is all about martial arts.

 I meet a lot of misconceptions about martial arts and reasons for training.
-Obviously there are misconceptions that rest in the minds of the non-trained that mostly see martial arts as fighting, violence and pure evil.
+Obviously these are misconceptions that rest in the minds of the non-trained, and they mostly see martial arts as fighting, violence and pure evil.

 Martial arts is as much about conditioning the body, as it is about conditioning the mind.
 And to get anywhere in any martial art, you have to have patience, show humility and expect more of yourself than any others do.

 The path to the black belt and even higher ranks is not paved with ego, that will not serve you in the long run.
 A real martial artist knows to give back, and know how important it is.
 Anybody can put on a black belt, but truely wearing it and be a black belt, takes character and selfawareness.
 So to start somewhere, lets start talking about the belts.

 The ranking belts was made several hundred years ago in Japan, and it was just a way to see the difference between seasoned practitioners and beginners.
 They only had white and black belts, and that was fine for many years.
 Aikido still uses this system today.